Owing to the forecast winter storm, the park will be closed from Saturday, January 24 through Monday, January 26.

 Twilight in the Garden is the annual gala to benefit Bartram’s Garden and the year’s largest fundraiser.
 Join us to celebrate this beloved public space and ensure its continued growth.

-Join us for a festive night of great company, an unparalleled setting, and deep gratitude as we gather in honor of this legendary landscape.
+Expect a festive night of great company, an unparalleled setting, and deep gratitude as we gather in honor of this legendary landscape.
 You and your guests will enjoy:

 • A magical choose-your-own adventure evening, with options for everything from sunset garden tours to cozy riverfront fire pits